Exchange Services State, Users, and Organizations

 All provisioned Exchange services, organizations and mailboxes may be found in OA Provider Control Panel:

-- Top > Service Director > Hosted Exchange Manager > Services
+- Top > Services > E-mail > Other > Services

-- Top > Service Director > Hosted Exchange Manager > Organizations
+- Top > Services > E-mail > Organizations

 These pages provide statistics on Exchange organizations and their members.
 The data can help you to prepare marketing plans (create new service plans or manage promotions), troubleshoot customers issues, etc.

 Normally, mailboxes and services should stay in the Ready status.
 Those held in a transition statuses like Creating, Updating, and Deleting for a long period of time, as well as those marked Failed require administrative attention.

 - Click on the problem Exchange mailbox to see its Organization ID.

 - Click the Exchange Organization ID link and note the Exchange version, domain name, organization name and unit.